kgisl/pythonFDP/manual/lab4-kgashok.py.md

 The binary search test output looks like this:
 ![code](https://rawgit.com/kgisl/pythonFDP/master/img/binarySearchTestOutput.png)

-There are four calls made to the `binary_search_recursive` function.
-What change must be made to the code to reduce the number of calls to three?
+As per the test output, there are four calls made to the `binary_search_recursive` function before the result is arrived at.
+What change(s) must be made to the code to reduce the number of calls to three?

 ## Related Material